GaetanoCausio/AssemblerOnMac/ASSEMBLER.md

 ```
 You can best debug assembly program `registers.s` to see more details on how it works.

-Registers have a special meaning and usage in Assembly langauage, it is therefore a good habit to save their content (via a push) before you change them, and then restore them back (via a pop) when done.
+Registers have a special meaning and usage in Assembly language, it is therefore a good habit to save their content (via a `push`) before you change them, and then restore them back (via a `pop`) when done.

 ```asm
 eax: Accumulator